How to pay off your mortgage early

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-For retirees, paying off your home loan early can help you increase your cash flow.
-This is especially beneficial when you transition into a fixed income.
+Some homeowners are eager to get out of their mortgage early, with reasons ranging from eliminating the psychological pressure of debt to slashing interest payments.
+For retirees, paying off a home loan early can help increase cash flow.
+This is especially beneficial when transitioning to a fixed income.

-4 methods to pay off your mortgage early
+5 ways to pay off your mortgage early

 1. Make extra payments

-The first way is to split your monthly mortgage payment in half and make bi-weekly payments instead.
-By doing this, you’ll end up making the equivalent of 13 months of mortgage payments instead of 12.
+The first way is to split your monthly mortgage payment in half and make biweekly payments instead.
+By doing this, you’ll end up making the equivalent of 13 months of mortgage payments in one year, instead of 12, and saving a bundle in interest.
 This tactic might be easy for some homeowners because it’s barely noticeable in the monthly budget.

-Let’s say your 30-year mortgage is $250,000 and your interest rate is 4 percent.
-If you make an additional $100 monthly payment to the principal balance of your loan, you’ll shave off four years and $27,957 from your mortgage.
+Let’s say your 30-year mortgage is for $250,000 and your interest rate is 4 percent.
+If you make an additional $100 monthly payment to the principal balance of your loan, you’ll shave off four years and $27,957 in cumulative interest payments from your mortgage.